Should you have any questions regarding canceling or withdrawing from a course or the University, please contact Wildcat Central at 325-674-2300.

 After the drop/add period, students must officially withdraw from a course by completing and submitting a “withdrawal from class” form.
 The student’s advisor must sign the withdrawal form for individual courses.
 The student must return the signed form to Wildcat Central (located in the Campus Center).
 A withdrawal grade for the course will appear on the transcript.
 A fee of $10 will be charged for processing

 a withdrawal from a course after the drop/add period.
 Tuition refunds will be made according to the Refund Tuition Schedule in the catalog.
 (Days indicated are calendar days during the term, excluding Saturday and Sunday.)
 The last day for students to withdraw from a course is the Friday of the 12th week of the long term.

-**Students enrolled in online classes in the Graduate School of Theology should refer to the Residential Student withdraw and refund policies located in the current year Catalog as well contact their Student Service Advisor.
+**Students enrolled in online classes in the Graduate School of Theology should refer to the Residential Student withdraw and refund policies located in the current year Catalog as well contact their Student Success Advisor.

 II.
 Withdrawing or Canceling from the University

 Those of us who work on this campus are always sorry to see a student leave ACU.
 Our goal, from the time a student begins school, is to ensure he/she graduates from ACU.
 We know that there are many reasons why students leave, some unpreventable, but hope that you will allow us the opportunity to help you if we can.
 If you are unsure where to get the assistance you need, please contact Wildcat Central at 325.674.2300

 A University withdrawal is defined as an official departure from a student’s academic program and/or a leave or withdrawal from courses without plans to resume study or re-enroll at ACU Online within the next year.
 ACU Online would like to have the opportunity to assist each student with completing their program.
 If a student is unsure where to get the assistance needed, a student should contact their Student Success Advisor before making plans to withdraw.
 Please contact the Student Success Team at 855-219-7300.